tlegoc/tlegoc.github.io/content/blogs/radiance-cascade/index.md

 ## Cascade resolution

 One of the first problems I met was how to decide the resolution of the cascade.
-At first I wanted to do a simple approach in which I ask the developper for the number of pixels a single probe overlaps.
+At first I wanted to do a simple approach in which I ask the developper for the number of pixels on the screen a single probe overlaps.

 This caused many problems as the resolution might not be a number suited for the number of cascade requested.

 ![Probe resolution problem image](probepb1.png) *<center>Where do I store the next level ?</center>*

 One solution would have been to extend the texture, but that resulted in the bottom and right side of the screen having more probes to interpolate with.
+Moreover I wasn't satisfied with the way you had to find probe positions on the screen.

-In the end, I settled for a simple solution : Specify the number of cascades you want, the number of vertical probes you want at max level and create a texture resolution that can hold everything.
-This cause the left and right sides to have a bit more probes but at least it's symmetric.
-You can then find using the UV positions of the center of the probes to determine the ray origin on the screen.
+In the end, I settled for another solution : Specify the number of cascades you want, the number of vertical probes you want at max level and create a texture resolution that stretches a little on the side.
+By doing this you can essentially untie the screen resolution from the cascade resolution.
+The only downside is that the left and right sides are gonna have a bit more probes, but at least it's symmetric.
+Finding probe positions is just a matter of manipulating UVs.

 ![Probe texture layout](probes.png)
 *<center>Final layout</center>*